SEN Support in Schools

 Targeted interventions are generally to accelerate the progress of groups of children who are achieving below age-related expectations.
 These interventions are generally time-limited and delivered to small groups of children who can usually be expected to ‘catch up’ with their peers as a result of the intervention.

-Wave 2 interventions are not primarily SEN interventions, however children included in interventions may have been identified as having SEN (previously on School Action or School Action Plus).
-This will be where they have special educational needs such as emotional and behavioural difficulties, difficulties in communication and interaction, or sensory or physical impairment, for which they are receiving other forms of support but not necessarily have been individually referred to a specialist service.
+Wave 2 interventions are not primarily SEN interventions, however children included may have been identified as having SEN for which they may be receiving other support but not necessarily have been individually referred to a specialist service.

-The interventions could be in any area of need such as maths, spelling, hand writing or self-esteem.
+The interventions could be in any area of need such as maths, spelling, hand writing, emotional support.

 Wave 3: Additional highly personalised interventions drawing on support from other agencies where needed.

-Where Waves 1 and 2 are not, on their own, enhancing the progress of identified children focused, individualised programmes should be provided for pupils working well below age expected levels.
+Where Waves 1 and 2 are not enhancing the progress of identified children working well below age expected levels then focused, individualised programmes should be provided for pupils.

-Wave 3 interventions are generally for children identified as requiring SEN Support (previously on School Action or School Action Plus) or with a Education Health and Care Plan/Statement of SEN.
+Wave 3 interventions are generally for children identified as requiring SEN Support or with a Education Health and Care Plan (EHCP).

-These interventions may also include support and services provided by specialists in education, health or social care following an individual referral of the child to that specialist.
+These interventions may also include support provided by specialists in education, health or social care following an individual referral of the child to that specialist.

 The interventions could again be in any area of need such as writing, reading or speech & language and could include access to a Specialist Teacher Advisor, an Educational Psychologist or outreach support from special schools in the city and may lead to an application for an Educational Health Care Plan.